darktable-org/dtdocs/content/module-reference/processing-modules/agx.md

 This section is always available on the _settings_ page, both 2 and 3-tab mode.
 In 3-tab mode, it is also available on the _curve_ tab, and changes are synchronized between the tabs.

 pivot input shift
-: Allows you to slide the pivot towards the left (darker tones) or right (brighter tones), without affecting its output brightness; however, using this control without changing the _pivot target output_ will affect the brightness distribution of midtones.
+: Allows you to slide the pivot towards the left (darker tones) or right (brighter tones), without affecting its output value; however, using this control without changing the _pivot target output_ will affect the luminance distribution of midtones.
 For example, starting with the defaults, the pivot is set to map mid-gray to mid-gray; sliding it towards the left will result in an input tone that is below mid-gray to be mapped to mid-gray, effectively brightening the image.

 Since normally contrast is highest around the pivot, this slider also allows you to choose at which part of the input tonal range you want to make most contrasty.

 pivot target output
-: Sets the output brightness belonging to tone selected by the pivot's x-coordinate.
+: Sets the output luminance belonging to tone selected by the pivot's x-coordinate.
 Increasing it brightens, decreasing it darkens the image.

 A color picker, placed next to _pivot input shift_, is provided to pick an image area.
 The pivot x and y values will be adjusted so that the average value of the selected area is mapped to the current average output.
-This allows you to quickly select the area around which you want to center the tones of your image, without altering its brightness.
-You may wish to subsequently adjust the _pivot target output_ value to fine-tune the brightness of the selected area.
+This allows you to quickly select the area around which you want to center the tones of your image, without altering its luminance.
+You may wish to subsequently adjust the _pivot target output_ value to fine-tune the luminance of the selected area.

 While you can select any value between 0 and 1, the y coordinate of the pivot is constrained by the _target black / white_ values (set to 0% and 100%, respectively).

 contrast around the pivot
 : Sets the contrast.
-This value is scaled internally, to make sure changing the exposure range does not affect apparent contrast around the pivot.
+This value is scaled internally, to make sure changing the exposure range or the gamma does not affect apparent contrast around the pivot.
 This behavior is similar to that of _filmic rgb_.

 **Note:** While, like with any S-shaped curve, the contrast is normally highest in the middle of the curve, around the pivot, too low values of contrast will cause the toe and/or shoulder to become 'inverted', as the curve will always make sure the selected black and white points are mapped to the selected black and white target values.
 In these cases, the inverted toe/shoulder will have a higher, instead of lower, contrast than the value selected here.
 This can be easily seen on the curve's graph.
 When such an inversion occurs, the respective _toe/shoulder power_ control becomes ineffective.
 This may sound complicated, but you will understand it immediately if you display the curve, and set a low contrast value.